 GOOGLE CORE WEB VITALS – DELAYED TO JUNE 2021

 I have a Hot Off the Press Update concerning Google Core Web Vitals.
-This Update is for All Webmasters and Company Executives in charge of their business website.
+This update is for all web admins and company executives in charge of their business websites.
 Please read this important announcement!

 Gradual Google Core Web Vitals rollout starting in mid-June 2021

-On Monday, April 19, 2021, Google announced that they were slightly delaying the rollout of their next big SEO Algorithm Update, Google Core Web Vitals, from May to mid-June 2021.
+On Monday, April 19, 2021, Google announced they were slightly delaying the rollout of their next big SEO algorithm update, Google Core Web Vitals, from May to mid-June 2021.

-Google has been telling us since early 2020 that the SEO Page Ranking changes will consider “User Experience (UX) Signals.”
+Google has told us since early 2020 that the SEO page ranking changes will consider “User Experience (UX) Signals.”
 The UX signals center around three Core Web Vitals metrics.
 Earlier indications had stated that the change would begin in May 2021.

 In their release, Google stated:

 “We’ll begin using page experience as part of our ranking systems beginning in mid-June 2021.
 However, page experience won’t play its full role as part of those systems until the end of August.
-You can think of it as if you’re adding a flavoring to the food you’re preparing.
-Rather than add the flavor all at once into the mix, we’ll be slowly adding it all over this time period.”
+You can think of it as adding flavor to your food.
+Rather than add the flavor all at once to the mix, we’ll slowly add it all over this period.”

-So I’m interpreting this to mean that Google is NOT going to Nuke Us Overnight as many of us expected – including me!
+So I’m interpreting this to mean that Google will not nuke us overnight as many of us expected—including me!
 I will take this as “a win” for webmasters everywhere!

 New “Page Experience” page added to Google Search Console

-These statements from Google are a continuation of their long-stated policy of putting the UX first and foremost.
+These statements from Google continue their long-stated policy of putting UX first and foremost.

 AMP Being Deemphasized – Google Core Web Vitals

-The next set of statements I interpret to mean that Google may be deemphasizing their own AMP initiative.
+I interpret the next set of statements to mean that Google may deemphasize its AMP initiative.

 “Additionally, we will no longer show the AMP badge icon to indicate AMP content.
 You can expect this change to come to our products as the page experience update begins to roll out in mid-June.
 We’ll continue to test other ways to help identify content with a great page experience, and we’ll keep you updated when there is more to share.”

-From my experience, AMP is a pain in the butt for content writers and website developers to implement well.
+From my experience, AMP is a pain for content writers and website developers to implement well.
 Plugins have been developed, but after a trial, many developers “give up.
-Many developers believe, and I agree, it is better to spend your time and dollar budget on content quality and web page performance than AMP.”
+Many developers believe, and I agree, that spending your time and dollar budget on content quality and web page performance is better than AMP.”

 Support for signed exchanges for all content on Google Search

-One surprise is that Google is adding “Signed Exchange” support of all web pages, not just AMP.
+One surprise is that Google adds “Signed Exchange” support to all web pages, not just AMP.

 “Today, we’re also announcing the general availability of signed exchanges (SXG) on Google Search for all web pages.
 Google Search previously only supported SXG built with the AMP framework.”